He who tills his land will have plenty of food, but he who follows empty pursuits will have poverty in plenty

 For a non-farmer “land” might be an auto repair shop, a bakery, or any asset.
 My university professor (L.S.
 Rosen, York University, Toronto) defined an asset as “something with the potential to generate income.”

-Many, if not most of the world’s current population have no agricultural land of their own.
-In those cases this truth applies to any earning potential: A group of clients to assist, a supervisor to serve, a sales territory to manage, or, in general, customers to satisfy.
-We need to identify our core business and those assets which must be worked in order to generate income.
+Much, if not most of the world’s population has no farm land of their own, but this proverb applies to any earning potential: clients to assist, supervisors to serve, sales territory to manage, or simply customers to satisfy.
+We must identify our core enterprise, and our assets must be harnessed to generate growth.

 Lotteries and Ponzi Schemes